Unfortunately I currently do not have any availability at this time. I will continue to update this if this changes.

-The majority if not all of the work in therapy is centred around relationships and this includes the one with yourself, which is often forgotten.
-The broader goal for many people is largely the same - to make sense of things so they can feel better and move forward.
+The majority if not all of the work in therapy is centred around relationships, in particular the one with yourself.
+The broader goal for many people is largely the same - to be able to make sense of things and stop doubting themselves so they can feel better and move forward.

-I can support you by bringing together different approaches according to your needs.
-Essentially together we will look back to see what has been happening in your life, to identify why you might be thinking, feeling and behaving the way you do, to work on how to adapt these patterns to move forward.
+Together we will explore what has been happening in your life to identify why you might be thinking, feeling and behaving the way you do and work on how to understand and adapt these patterns to move forward.

 I can support you to better understand the things that might be affecting you, getting to the root of why you might be feeling stuck, sad and low in mood or anxious and worried about relationships, work or whatever else is on your mind right now.

-I am an integrative psychotherapist, EMDR therapist and a BUPA approved therapist.
-I am also an accredited member of the BACP and have experience within NHS, charity and private sector settings.
+I am an integrative psychotherapist, an EMDR therapist and approved by BUPA, the Police Federation and the Police Firearms Association.
+I am an accredited member of the BACP and have experience within NHS, charity and private sector settings.

-It's important that you find the right therapist - I am happy to meet with you free of charge for a 30 minute informal session (if you're not feeling ready to meet this can be done over the phone).
-We can discuss what might be worrying you and it gives you an opportunity to hear more about how therapy might work for you.
+It's important that you find the right therapist - someone you feel you can trust, open up to and feel both listened to and understood.
+I am happy to meet with you free of charge for a 20 minute informal chat.
+This is not therapy and is not a 'session' and there is no obligation to continue after this.
+It's a chance for you to discuss what might be worrying you and have an opportunity to hear more about how integrative psychotherapy or EMDR therapy might work for you.

 Training, qualifications & experience

 I have a Masters of Science (with Distinction) in Integrative Psychotherapy from the University of Derby.
 I am an Integrative Psychotherapist integrating Person Centred, Attachment and Cognitive Behavioural Therapy (CBT) theories and underpinning this the Transtheoretical Model of Change.
 This course was accredited by my awarding body the BACP.
 This modern approach is evidence based and proven to help people with psychological and emotional distress.